anilsree6/terraform-with-eks/cluster-creation/README.md

-# Now we will try to use cert manager,let's encrypt, ingress nginx controller
+# Now we will try to use cert manager, ingress nginx controller

 We will install both nginx and cert manager using helm.